LATEST NEWS – MARCH 2021

 Covid pandemic delays community planting days

-New dates will be planned for early 2021 and work is already underway to agree dates with South Downs National Park Rangers, who will be helping run the planting days, and arboriculturalist Petra Billings who has designed the woodland planting and management plan.
+New dates will be planned for winter 2021 and work is already underway to agree dates with South Downs National Park Rangers, who will be helping run the planting days, and arboriculturalist Petra Billings who has designed the woodland planting and management plan.

-Deer Fencing going up
+Deer Fencing completed

 A key priority for ensuring a healthy future for The Warren is protecting the natural re-growth of saplings and other wild plants as well as the newly planted trees.
 The best, and most cost effective, way to protect the plants is to install deer fencing around the perimeter of The Warren.
 This will only remain in place until the new trees are well established.